NietoDeveloper/BogotaCityTributte/README.md

 Welcome to Bogota!
 This site serves as an Landing Page Trubutte Bogota City Tributte.

-Clone the repository:git clone <https://github.com/NietoDeveloper/BogotaCityTributte>
+Clone the repository:git clone <https://github.com/NietoDeveloper/

-Open index.html in a web browser.

-Usage

 Navigate through the website using the browser.
 All functionality is handled by vanilla JS scripts in the js/ folder.